 - Cattle dogs, such as Bouvier des Flandres

-If your dog belongs to one of these groups, then try to challenge not only his physical capacities but also his training and mental skills.
+If your dog belongs to one of these groups, then try to challenge not only their physical capacity but also their training and mental skills.
 Ordinary games will prove to be boring for dogs belonging to these groups, so feel free to be more creative!

 Did you know?
 Dogs belonging to this group need a minimum of 2.5 hours of intense activity per day.

 Translated into walks, this can easily mean at least 4 walks a day, 20-25 minutes each.
 Since dogs belonging in this category are also very intelligent, don’t forget to challenge them mentally as well.
 Reserve at least 30 minutes every day for intelligence game sessions with them.
 Be sure to equip these dogs with a GPS tracker and activity monitor so you can track them throughout all their outdoor adventures.